vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-13-my-equipment-for-2024.md

 I really wish Foobar2000 had a Linux version, in my opinion it's probably the best Music player on desktops, so I tried to find alternatives, the best alternative I found was [Strawberry](https://www.strawberrymusicplayer.org) which works well enough for me.

-CD ripping might be an unusual topic but I'm a big defender of physical media (mainly Music & Movies) and have a big collection of CDs, back then I found dBpoweramp on Windows and oh my fricking god, it's so so good, but sadly there's no Linux version, so I've been using fre:ac & Audex.
+CD ripping might be an unusual topic but I'm a big defender of physical media (mainly Music & Movies) and I have a big collection of CDs, back then I found dBpoweramp on Windows and oh my fricking god, it's so so good, but sadly there's no Linux version, so I've been using fre:ac & Audex.

 ### Graphics